A weak inequality in fractional homogeneous Sobolev spaces: The weak type boundedness of the -function

-and the implicit constants only depend on $n,p,q$.
 Now we recall (\ref{eq4.10}) and (\ref{near}).
 Since Whitney cubes have disjoint interiors and since Lemma \ref{lemma2} (2) implies that the total volume of all the Whitney cube $I_j$'s, which satisfy the condition ``$I_j$ near $I_m$'' for some fixed $m$, is bounded by the volume of the ball $B^n(c(I_m),11(\sqrt{n}+1)^2 l(I_m))\subseteq\bbbr^n$, we have

 and the implicit constant depends only on $n$.
 We can apply Lemma \ref{lemma3} (vi) to obtain